bagohart/vim-insert-append-single-character/README.md

 # Bugs
 * In some edge cases, the `'[` and `']` marks may not be set correctly.
 This will be easy to fix once extended marks are built into Vim, but that will have Neovim support only.
 In Vim the same could be probably be done via text properties.

+Other than that, I've been using this for years without problems.

 # Credits / Related Plugins
 I didn't come up with this idea, it [has](https://superuser.com/questions/581572/insert-single-character-in-vim) [been](https://vi.stackexchange.com/questions/5176/is-there-a-way-to-insert-a-single-character-and-then-exit-insert-mode) [there](https://stackoverflow.com/questions/21197820/insert-character-without-entering-insert-mode) [for](https://vim.fandom.com/wiki/Insert_a_single_character) [a long time](https://github.com/rjayatilleka/vim-insert-char).